wyleyr/hankel1867tr/MARKUP.md

 footnotes.
 For now I have decided to place them directly following the paragraph where they are referenced.
 Footnotes are marked up using `<p>` elements inside an `<aside>` element with class `footnote`.
+These `<p>` are given an `id` formed from the page number, `n`, and a note number starting from 1, e.g. `S.7n1` in German, and `p.7n1` for the corresponding note in English.
+The marker is a link to a footnote, and is also given an `id` composed of the note's `id` value plus "ref" (e.g. `p.7n1ref`) and given the class `fnref`.

+Translator's comments are marked up like footnotes, except they use letters as markers and in the `id`s, and use the classes `trnote` on the note content and `trnref` on the marker linking to it.

 Hankel often defines (or at least explains) terms implicitly, by showing how he uses them; these are marked up with `<dfn>`.